-Staff recommends approval of Type III Design Review for a new multi-story residential building with ground floor retail, below-grade parking, and a roof terrace.
+It is the decision of the Design Commission to approve Design Review for a new multi-story residential building with ground floor retail, below-grade parking, and a roof terrace in the Con-way Master Plan Area.
 Proposed exterior materials include Norman brick, zinc-alloy panels, fiber cement panel, vinyl windows, aluminum storefronts, wood doors, and aluminum and glass balconies.
 The proposal also includes development of a publicly-accessible square and a portion of the vacated NW Quimby right-of-way.

-Staff recommends approval of the following Modifications:
+Approval of the following Modification requests:

 - 1. Con-way Master Plan Standard #1 to increase the maximum height from 47' to 57' for a penthouse amenity space on the lower portion of the building; - 2.
 Con-way Master Plan Standard #7(C, D.1, and D.2) to reduce the 50' depth requirement for retail fronting on the square to 47'-2" and 49'-4" and 16'-9" at the bike facility; and to reduce the amount of retail/neighborhood facilities fronting on the square from 75% to 38% at the northern square-facing wall; - 3.
 Con-way Master Plan Standard #8(F) to reduce the required setback of the upper floor of the east and south façades of the east wing from 5'-0" to 0'-0"; - 4.
-Con-way Master Plan Standard #10(B, C) to reduce the dimensions on the square at the southwest corner from 100' to 31'-6"; to reduce the clearance of

-- the ground plane connection between the square and the park from 25' to a minimum clearance of 14'-9"; - 5.
+Con-way Master Plan Standard #10(B, C) to reduce the dimensions on the square at the southwest corner from 100' to 31'-6"; to reduce the clearance of the ground plane connection between the square and the park from 25' to a minimum clearance of 14'-9"; - 5.
 33.266.220.C.3.b to reduce the width of required long-term bicycle parking spaces from 24" to 18"; and

-Staff recommends approval of the following Master Plan Amendment to:
+Approval of the following Master Plan Amendment to: